fanaticosdtp/catalogo/README.md

 # catalogo

-My first node.js.
-It works as back end for an online catalog developed for a clothing company.
+Web Page that works as a catalog for a clothing company.
+It allows costumers to navigate trought the products list, filter, watch availability, add to the char and finally make an order.

+You can explore it [here](https://fanaticosdtp.github.io/catalogo/index)